-England goalkeeper Joe Hart apologises to fans after his sloppy work leads to 1-2 defeat to Iceland and Euro exit
+England goalkeeper Joe Hart accepts responsibility and apologises to fans after his sloppy work leads to 1-2 defeat to Iceland and UEFA Euro 2016 exit

 Nice (France): England goalkeeper Joe Hart accepted responsibility for his side's Euro 2016 exit, admitting he should have done more to stop the goal that ended Roy Hodgson's reign.
 For the second time in the tournament Hart's shot-stopping was found wanting as unfancied Iceland pulled off a historic upset in Nice.